 What can’t I turn my phone screen off during a session?
 Why is it in night mode from 8:00 pm-7:00 am?

-- The new Go-to-Sleep section was designed to be used in a dark room with minimal light disturbance.
-This new dark mode section of our app was created to decrease the amount of light in the bedroom during your Go-to-Sleep routine.
+The new Sleep section was designed to be used in a dark room with minimal light disturbance.
+This new dark mode section of our app was created to decrease the amount of light in the bedroom during your Sleep routine.

-Each Go-to-Sleep Journey is a combination of voice guidance (meditation teacher) and a Soundscape (that adjusts to your biofeedback/physiology in real-time).
+Each Sleep Journey is a combination of voice guidance (meditation teacher) and a Soundscape (that adjusts to your biofeedback/physiology in real-time).